Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Related Work

 \subsection{Neural Architecture Search}

-Previous NAS research mainly considered network training as a black-box process and trained every configuration from scratch until convergence~\cite{deng-ecml22a, jin-sigkdd19a, white-aaai21a, zimmer-tpami21a, zoph-iclr17a}.
+Previous NAS research mainly considered network training as a black-box process, training every configuration from scratch until convergence~\citep{deng-ecml22a, jin-sigkdd19a, white-aaai21a, zimmer-tpami21a, zoph-iclr17a}.
 However, training a network is very expensive and requires lots of resources.
-To overcome this problem, the One-Shot NAS~\cite{pham-icml18a, zoph-cvpr18a} approach defines a supernetwork where all the child architectures' weights are inherited from the supernet.
-DARTS~\cite{liu-iclr19a} further relax the discrete operation search space to continuous parameters and optimize these values with model weights jointly with gradient descent.
+To overcome this problem, the One-Shot NAS~\citep{pham-icml18a, zoph-cvpr18a} approach defines a supernetwork where all the child architectures' weights are inherited from the supernet.
+DARTS~\citep{liu-iclr19a} further relaxes the discrete operation search space to continuous parameters and optimizes these values with model weights jointly with gradient descent.
 Finally, the optimal operations and paths are selected based on the architecture parameter values.

-DARTS might be unstable during the search process: the architectures suggested by the DARTS might be dominated by the skip connections~\cite{chu-eccv20a, jiang-neurips23a, wang-iclr21a, zela-iclr20a}.
-Robust DARTS~\cite{zela-iclr20a} showed that this instability is due to the high validation loss curvature in the search space, while operation-level early stopping DARTS found that the instability is due to the case that the network weights are overfitted to the training sets.
-DARTS-PT~\cite{wang-iclr21a} provides a perturbation-based approach to measure the importance of each operation and use it to replace the architecture parameter-based approach introduced in \cite{liu-iclr19a}.
+DARTS may be unstable during the search process: the architectures suggested by the DARTS might be dominated by skip connections~\citep{chu-eccv20a, jiang-neurips23a, wang-iclr21a, zela-iclr20a}.
+Robust DARTS~\citep{zela-iclr20a} showed that this instability is caused by the high validation loss curvature in the search space, while operation-level early stopping DARTS~\citep{jiang-neurips23a} found that the instability arises when the network weights are overfitted to the training sets.
+DARTS-PT~\citep{wang-iclr21a} provides a perturbation-based approach to measure the importance of each operation and use it to replace the architecture parameter-based approach introduced in \cite{liu-iclr19a}.